Welfare and Distributional Effects of Joint Intervention in Networks

-{\today \ where \(a_i\) represents player \(i\)'s standalone marginal utility, $g_{ij}$ denotes the weight of the link between $i$ and $j$, and \(\phi\) captures the strategic interactions between players.\footnote{See, for instance, \cite{bcz,bkd,ggg}.} The case \(\phi>0\) corresponds to strategic complements, while the case \(\phi<0\) corresponds to strategic substitutes.
-We use the matrix \(\b g=(g_{ij})_{1\leq i,j\leq n}\) to summarize the network structure.
-We suppose that \( \b g\) is symmetric and has no self-loops, and that there exists an exogenous \(\bar w\) such that \(g_{ij}\in[0,\bar w]\) for all \(i,j\).
-That is, \(\b g\) lies in the space\footnote{We discuss the case with unweighted networks in the conclusion section.}
+where \(a_i\) represents player \(i\)'s standalone marginal utility, $g_{ij}$ denotes the weight of the link between $i$ and $j$, and \(\phi\) captures the strategic interactions between players.\footnote{See, for instance, \cite{bcz,bkd,ggg}.} The network and the standalone marginal utilities \(a_i\) are exogenous to the players.
+The case \(\phi>0\) corresponds to strategic complements, while the case \(\phi<0\) corresponds to strategic substitutes.
+We use the adjacency matrix \(\b g=(g_{ij})_{1\leq i,j\leq n}\) to summarize the network structure.
+We suppose that \( \b g\) is symmetric, has no self-loops, and that there exists an exogenous cap \(\bar w>0\) such that \(g_{ij}\in[0,\bar w]\) for all \(i,j\).
+That is, \(\b g\) lies in the space